XeroAPI/xero-php-oauth2/README.md

 * Login to [Xero developer center](https://developer.xero.com/myapps)
 * Click "Try oAuth2" link
 * Enter your App name, company url, privacy policy url.
-* Enter the redirect URI (this is your callback url - localhost, etc)
+* Enter the redirect URI (something like http://localhost:8888/pathToApp/callback.php)
 * Agree to terms and condition and click "Create App".
 * Click "Generate a secret" button.
 * Copy your client id and client secret and save for use later.